AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 ## General pipeline

-There are three steps to running this pipeline
+There are four steps to running this pipeline

 - Computing the average gene expression profile per cell type cluster in the cell type taxonomy. **This step only needs to be run once per reference